GetMetaMap/metamap-reactnative-plugin/docs/mati-reactNative.md

 ## Example Mati React Native Implementation

-The following is a example component.
+The following is an example of the class Component.

 ```ruby
 import React, {Component} from 'react';